Maxine Waters

-A member of the Democratic Party, Waters is in her 17th House term.
-She is the most senior of the 12 black women serving in Congress, and chaired the Congressional Black Caucus from 1997 to 1999.
+A member of the Democratic Party, Waters is in her 18th House term.
+She is the most senior of the 13 black women serving in Congress, and chaired the Congressional Black Caucus from 1997 to 1999.
 She is the second-most senior member of the California congressional delegation, after Nancy Pelosi.
 She chaired the House Financial Services Committee from 2019 to 2023 and has been the ranking member since 2023.

 Before becoming a U.S. representative, Waters served seven terms in the California State Assembly, to which she was first elected in 1976.
 As an assemblywoman, she advocated divestment from South Africa's apartheid regime.
-In Congress, she was an outspoken opponent of the Iraq War and has sharply criticized Presidents George H. W. Bush, George W. Bush, Barack Obama, and Donald Trump.
+In Congress, she was an outspoken opponent of the Iraq War and has sharply criticized Presidents George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama, and Donald Trump, whom she has consistently denounced.

-Waters was included in Time magazine's 100 Most Influential People of 2018.
+Waters was included in Time magazine's list of "100 Most Influential People of 2018."

 Early life and education

 Waters was born in 1938 in St. Louis, Missouri, the daughter of Remus Carr and Velma Lee (née Moore).
 The fifth of 13 children, she was raised by her single mother after her father left the family when Maxine was two.
 She graduated from Vashon High School in St. Louis before moving with her family to Los Angeles in 1961.
 She worked in a garment factory and as a telephone operator before being hired as an assistant teacher with the Head Start program in Watts in 1966.
 Waters later enrolled at Los Angeles State College (now California State University, Los Angeles), where she received a bachelor's degree in sociology in 1971.